igvteam/igv.js/docs/objects.md

 - height  the track height in pixels
 - visibilityWindow   for annotation and alignment tracks, features are not shown when zoomed out past this value

+Events

+- onsearch   Function that will be called upon feature search (e.g. user types gene name in search box)

 FeatureSource
 -------------